 A couple years ago (almost exactly two years ago, in fact), the mom of one of my best friends died.
 Those of you who have been hanging out around WYG for a while may remember me talking about this; you know, that time I had a massive meltdown in the sock aisle at Target.
 Tears happen, sometimes in public.
 Don’t judge.

-So a couple years ago her mom died and less than two months later I got the following email (addressed to me, a few other close friends, some family, and a lot of her mom’s close friends):
+So a couple years ago, her mom died—and less than two months later, I got the following email (addressed to me, a few other close friends, some family, and a lot of her mom’s close friends):

-The following are things you can do to try to maintain relationships after a death, but keep in mind that, if the other person does not reciprocate, you can’t control that.
-Do your best, but at some point you may have to accept that there are relationships that will be lost, even if only temporarily.
+The following are things you can do to try to maintain relationships after a death.
+But keep in mind that if the other person does not reciprocate, you can’t control that.
+Do your best, but you may have to accept at some point that there are relationships that will be lost—even if only temporarily.

 Alright, now for the concrete suggestions on how to stay in touch after a death:

 Take a cue from my friend and plan a monthly dinner.
 You could do it at home (pot luck style, to make it easy!) or go to restaurants your love one loved.

 Make use of technology.
 Keep in touch by texting, social media, email, whatever works for you.
 You may not be up for conversations or dinners early on, but a quick note can let people know you want to keep up a connection and are thinking of them—even if you aren’t ready to get together in person.

 Make plans for holidays.
 The first holiday after a loss can be confusing, especially if the person who died was key in planning and bringing people together for holidays.
 Reach out to family members early to let them know you want to carry on the same tradition, despite the loss.

 Create a memorial website or Facebook page.
 This may not seem like ‘staying in touch,’ but it's actually a great way to create a central place where everyone can post comments, memories, photos, videos, or share grief struggles.